CS340-19/Linux-4-Kids/FinalReport.md

 ### Overview

+  Our website, Linux-4-Kids, is an educational website meant to get young people interested in using a Linux distribution for their everday computing.
+We found that there were almost no resources that offered this, so that was the impetus for this project.
+We envisioned a website that made learning to use Linux fun and easy for people of all ages.

   Linux-4-Kids has established a strong foundation for our educational website.
 We have accomplished many of our original goals and addressed new issues that have come up along the way.
 By dividing up tasks and aspects of the project according to individual experience and skill sets, we have been able to implement a MVP website.
 Many lessons